 WE ACKNOWLEDGE THE BOANDIK PEOPLES AS THE TRADITIONAL CUSTODIANS OF THE LAND WHERE WE MEET TODAY.
 WE RESPECT THEIR SPIRITUAL RELATIONSHIP WITH THE LAND AND RECOGNISE THE DEEP FEELINGS OF ATTACHMENT OUR INDIGENOUS PEOPLES HAVE WITH THIS LAND.

-MINUTES: moved that the Minutes of the previous meeting
+MINUTES: moved that the minutes of the previous meeting

-held on Friday 25th November, 2016 be taken as read and confirmed.
+held 13th February, 2017 be taken as read and confirmed.